tthompson082/java-safezoos/README.md

 # java-safezoos

-Using java-zoos as a starting point (https://github.com/LambdaSchool/java-zoos.git), add security to the application.
+Using your java-zoos as a starting point (https://github.com/LambdaSchool/java-zoos.git), add OAuth2 security to the application.

-Use (https://github.com/LambdaSchool/java-ourcourses.git) as a model for how to add security.

-Security is:
-* ROLE ADMIN should be allowed to access /users and /admin
-* ROLE User should be allowed to access /animals and /zoos
+* ROLE ADMIN should be allowed to access /admin /animals /zoos

-* ROLE Zoo should be allowed to access /zoos
+* ROLE ZOODATA should be allowed to access /zoos

-* ROLE animal should be allowed to access /animals
+* ROLE ANIMALDATA should be allowed to access /animals

-* ROLE MGR (manager) should be allowed to only access /actuator (stretch goal).
+* ROLE MGR (manager) should be allowed access /actuator /animals /zoos.

-* Everyone should be allowd to access the swagger ui!
+* Everyone (authenticated or not) should be allowd to access the swagger ui!

+* As a stretch goal
+  * add end point /users/add to add a new user
+  * add end point /users/delete/{id} to delete a user based off of id
+  * add end point /users/viewall to show all the users
+  * add end point /users/view/{id} to show a user based off of if

+  * give /ADMIN access to /users